hikarimusic/hikarimusic.github.io/_note/medicine.md

 ### Cerebral Aneurysm / 脳動脈瘤

 * **Overview**
-  * Bulge in brain vessels (particularly in branching points) due to congenital defects in tunica media and acquired factors such as hypertension and arteriosclerosis; usually asymptomatic but may lead to subarachnoid hemorrhage
+  * Bulge in brain vessels (particularly in branching points) due to congenital defects in tunica media and acquired factors such as hypertension and arteriosclerosis; usually asymptomatic but may lead to subarachnoid hemorrhage due to rupture
+  * More common in middle age adults
 * **Presentation**
   * **Asymptomatic in most cases**
   * **Mydriasis, diplopia, ptosis**: Compression of oculomotor nerve by aneurysm
   * **Vision and visual field defects**: Compression of optic nerve by aneurysm
+  * **May cause subarchnoid hemorrhage**
 * **Examination**
   * **[MRA, 3D-CTA, DSA] Cerebral aneurysm**
 * **Management**
   * **[Observation]**: If asymptomatic
   * **[Surgical] Aneurysm neck clipping, aneurysm coil embolization**: If symptomatic or high risk of rupture {: .notice--info}

+### Moyamoya Disease / もやもや病

+* **Overview**
+  * Narrowing or occlusion of arteries in circle of Willis lead to ischemia, fragility of compensating collateral circulation lead to hemorrhage
+  * More common in children under 10s and adults in 30s ~ 40s
+* **Presentation**
+  * **[Childhood] Temporary hemiplegia, sensory disturbances, altered consciousness, seizures after cooling hot food by blowing, playing wind instruments, intense crying**: Hypoventilation cause decreased CO2 levels, lead to cerebral vasoconstriction and ischemia
+  * **[Adulthood] May lead to cerebral hemorrhage**
+* **Examination**
+  * **[DSA, MRA] Narrowing or occlusion near terminal portion of internal carotid artery, presence of moyamoya vessles near basal ganglia**
+  * **[MRI] Punctate or linear flow void (no signal) region near basal ganglia**: MRI cannot capture fast-moving blood in abnormal vessels
+* **Management**
+  * **[Surgical] STA-MCA bypass**: Revascularization by connecting superficial temporal artery and middle cerebral artery
+  * **[Medical] Antiplatelet drugs, anticonvulsants**: Infarction prevention and symptomatic treatment {: .notice--info}

 ## Hydrocephalus and Hernia / 水頭症・ヘルニア